ohnotnow/dep-sandbox/README.md

 - The project directory is the accepted blast radius.
 A malicious script can still tamper with the mounted tree, poison your lockfile, or read anything in the project.
 - The domain allowlist is a "better than nothing" hook.
 Registries and GitHub have to be reachable for installs to work, but if you are worried about someone hacking the registry itself then take stricter measures.
 - Wrapper discipline is on you. `ds npm install` is sandboxed; a bare `npm install` typed on autopilot is not.
-You could try a shell alias of `alias npm="ds npm "` - ymmv.
 - nono itself is pre-release.
 Flags and profile fields change between versions, so expect the occasional breakage until it settles.

 ## Contributing